 This is the error you’ll get if you try to install WordPress 3.2 on a PHP4 server: Parse error: parse error, unexpected T_VARIABLE in /path/to/your/directory/wp-includes/load.php on line 566 It’s because the clone keyword doesn’t exist in PHP4 .

 I’m writing a WordPress plugin that uses AJAX and I had everything setup and working fine for awhile.
 I came back to the code a few hours later and all of the sudden I was getting a failed response, even though the code hadn’t changed.
 I got the correct JSON response when I loaded the… [more]

 Bob Yexley turned me on to passphrases a few years ago when he linked to what became a seminal article on the topic by Robert Hensing.
-The argument is that passphrases (e.g., the future is unwritten) are both more secure and easier to remember than what are traditionally considered strong passwords (e.g., m?6t2E#A).
-The main source of their strength is that they’re much longer than… [more]
+The argument is that passphrases — random words strung together to form a phrase, e.g., monkey stars hatchback questioning — are both more secure and easier to remember than what are traditionally considered strong passwords (e.g., m?6t2E#A9fkd).
+The main source of… [more]

 If you’re building a custom post type and want to let the user upload files, you’ll need to add enctype=”multipart/form-data” to the form tag, using the post_edit_form_tag filter.
 Otherwise the $_FILES array will be empty.

 Richard Shepherd’s post on creating custom post types in WordPress is the first good example I’ve found that covers adding extra data fields.